vstinner/unicode_book/operating_systems.rst

 replacment character can be found, "?"
 (U+003F) is displayed instead.

 In a console (``cmd.exe``), ``chcp`` command can be used to display or to change the :ref:`OEM code page <codepage>` (and console code page).
-Change the console code page is not a good idea because the ANSI API of the console still expect characters encoded to the previous console code page.
+Changing the console code page is not a good idea because the ANSI API of the console still expects characters encoded to the previous console code page.

 .. seealso::